ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.secureHubParameters.azureFirewallName`

 Name of the Azure Firewall.
-Required when deploySecureHub is true.
+Required if deploySecureHub is true.

 - Required: No
 - Type: string

 ### Parameter: `virtualHubParameters.secureHubParameters.azureFirewallPublicIPCount`

 Number of public IPs for the Azure Firewall (1-100).
-Required when deploySecureHub is true.
+Required if deploySecureHub is true.

 - Required: No
 - Type: int